biosustain/AutoFlow-HTC/README.rst

 **- Plotting options :**

 The plots can be customized by selecting how to group the samples and combine them on a single plot.
 By default, the generated plot will contain all the samples within the same species in one plot.
-The plots can also be generated separately.
+The plots can also be generated separately and split by bioshaker.

-The different options can be consulted by typing : ``OD_handler --help``
+The different options can be consulted by typing : ``OD_handler --help`` or ``OD_handler -h``

 Contributing
 =============